Clan Amir 05-05

 They also mention how he’s always very helpful, and always knows what they’ll need and where to find it.
 The general consensus is he’s an OK person and very useful to know.
 One jokes he doesn’t know if the clinic can operate without Gerry.

-The students reach the scene just behind Gerry, and hear him saying, “Red Dogs, jump the gutters and come all the way down, we’ll lift out with choppers later, if we must, but we need all that equipment down here, now!”
-Turning to the police and security people he says, “Get all the uninjured guests away, and keep them well back.”
+The students reach the scene just behind Gerry, and they hear him saying, “Red Dogs, jump the gutters and come all the way down, later we’ll lift out with choppers, if we must, but we need all of that equipment down here, right now!“ Turning to the police and security people he says, “Get all of the uninjured guests away, and keep them well back.”